 Got a moving image product in development?
 Looking for the feedback that'll help you make those key decisions?

 The ACMI + RMIT Audience Lab invites game developers, filmmakers, moving image artists, tech wizards and individual creators to show their products/works at ACMI and gather audience feedback.

-Expressions of interest are currently open for the first two ACMI + RMIT Audience Labs for 2023.
+Expressions of interest are now closed for the first two ACMI + RMIT Audience Labs for 2023.

-Note: Applications close 5pm on 16 December 2022.
+Applications closed at 5pm on 16 December 2022.
 All applicants will be notified about the status of their application early 2023.